|December 19, 2022|

 |Nov 14, 2022 - Dec 02, 2022|

 |Dec 10, 2022 - Dec 19, 2022|

 *Click “All Details” for Early Bird and Late registration periods and fees.

-- This competitive league is open to players with intermediate & advanced skills.
+- This recreational league is open to players with beginner to intermediate skills.

 - Join as a Team Captain and fill your team’s roster.

 - Join solo or with a small group as a Free Agent and we’ll place you on a team.
 You can request teammates when you register.

 - Game Times: 6:30pm-9:50pm

 - 8 regular season games with trained officials